Skip to main content

 Accident Statement Checklist

-• Never sign a blank or partially completed statement
+• Never sign a blank or partially completed statement.

-• Take photographs of all vehicles, damage, road conditions, and licence plates
+• Take photographs of all vehicles, damage, road conditions, and licence plates.

-• Note contact details of any witnesses
+• Note contact details of any witnesses.

-• Describe the circumstances precisely and factually, without admission of fault
+• Describe the circumstances precisely and factually, without admission of fault.

-• Cross out any unused boxes so nothing can be added later
+• Cross out any unused boxes so nothing can be added later.

-The Guarantee Fund (Fonds de Garantie)
+The Guarantee Fund (FGAO)

-10. Frequently Asked Questions
+11. Frequently Asked Questions

 Is car insurance mandatory in France?

 Yes.
 Third-party liability insurance (assurance au tiers minimum) is compulsory for all motor vehicles in France, whether they are being driven or parked.
-Driving without insurance is a criminal offence and carries a fine of up to euro3,750, plus potential licence suspension and vehicle confiscation.
+Driving without insurance is a criminal offence and carries a fine of up to €3,750, plus potential licence suspension and vehicle confiscation.

 What is the difference between third-party and fully comprehensive car insurance?

 Third-party insurance (au tiers) covers damage you cause to others only.
 Fully comprehensive (tous risques) also covers damage to your own vehicle, regardless of who caused the accident.
-Intermediate extended third-party (tiers etendu) adds theft, fire, and glass breakage to basic third-party coverage.
+Intermediate extended third-party (tiers étendu) adds theft, fire, and glass breakage to basic third-party coverage.

 How does the French bonus-malus system work?

-The coefficient de reduction-majoration (CRM) starts at 1.00 for new drivers.
+The coefficient de réduction-majoration (CRM) starts at 1.00 for new drivers.
 Each year without an at-fault claim reduces it by 5%, down to a minimum of 0.50 (reached after 13 claim-free years).
 An at-fault claim increases it by 25%.
 Your CRM transfers automatically when you switch insurers.

 Can I cancel my car insurance at any time?